monetplus/MEPiSDK_iOS/README.md

 - FSi - provides authentication and authorization from integrating native mobile application
 - CMi - provides authentication and authorization using CASE mobile application
 - MEPi Commons - provides common logic used in other components
+- CMiWebView - provides authentication and authorization using web page (iOS only)

 ### Integration to project
 Component of MEPi SDK are published to online repositories.
 Integrating application can either use dependencies directly from repository or download binaries and use them as local dependencies.